Frequently Asked Questions

 Principal investigators will need to provide specific information to the ACIRB when submitting a project that involves deception.
 Participants should be informed about the deception as soon as possible, preferably at the conclusion of an individual's participation (but no later than at the conclusion of the data collection) to permit participants to withdraw their data.
 The nature of the deception and rationale should be comprehensively described in the application materials submitted to the ACIRB for review.
 Documentation should include clearly convey absence of equally effective non-deceptive techniques as justification for the deception.

 Q: When may I begin data collection for my study or project?

 A: You must receive written approval from the ACIRB before beginning participant recruitment, data collection, or data analysis.
 You will be notified via email when your project has received ACIRB approval.

 Q: How long will it take for me to obtain approval to do my project?

-A: That depends on the nature of your project and the characteristics of the people you intend to recruit.
-Projects that involve only minimal risks are likely eligible for exempt or expedited review, which is less time consuming than a full board review.
-Those projects that involve greater than minimal risk to participants will likely need to go to the full board for review.
-Please see the information on the procedures for ACIRB review for an approximate time line for reviews.
+A: The length of the approval process depends on the nature of the project and the characteristics of the intended participants.
+Evidence-based practice/quality improvement projects undergo privacy and safety review and may be completed within 7 business days of submission.
+Research that involves only minimal risk may be eligible for exempt or expedited review, which are less time consuming than a full board review.
+Research that involves greater than minimal risk to participants will require full board for review.
+Refer to the Timeline for Reviews webpage for specific information about the length of the ACIRB approval process.